 Myth: Movers are Always Liable for Damages

 - Contrary to popular belief, movers are not always responsible for damages.
-Their liability often depends on the type of valuation coverage chosen by the customer.
+Their liability often depends on the type of valuation coverage the customer chooses.
 For instance, if you select a minimal coverage option, the mover’s liability may be limited to a specific amount per pound per item, not the item’s full value.

 -